Bolt-on neck: Methods

 The "bolt-on" method is used frequently on solid body electric guitars and on acoustic flattop guitars.
-In the typical electric guitar neck joint, the body and neck cross in horizontal plane, the neck is inserted in a pre-routed "pocket" in the body, and they are joined using four or sometimes three (rarely, five or more) screws.
+In the typical electric guitar neck joint, the body and neck cross in horizontal plane.
+The neck is inserted into a pre-routed opening in the body (which is commonly called a "pocket"), and then joined using three to four screws.
+Certain designs may use more than four screws.

 As the pressure of screw heads damages the wood surfaces, and the undistributed stress could put the instrument body at structural risk, typically a rectangular metal plate (or a pair of smaller plates) is used to secure the joint and re-distribute the screw pressure more evenly.
-Such a plate is usually criticized for making playing on top frets uncomfortable, so manufacturers sometimes employ some kind of more intricate method to hide a metal plate, smooth the angles and make access to top frets easier.
-However, a visible metal plate is usually considered as a part of "vintage" style, and provides a ready location to emboss a manufacturer's logos, stamp serial numbers, or include decorative artwork.
+The plate can then be used to emboss a manufacturer's logos, stamp serial numbers, or include decorative artwork.

 Some makers of electric guitars with bolt-on necks (Fender in particular) write a production date on the heel of the component neck, where it is hidden when the neck is attached to the body.
 The neck can then be removed to check the date, which is often cross-referenced with the serial number to accurately date and identify the guitar.

 Methods of attachment

-The term "bolt-on" is usually a misnomer, introduced mostly by Fender whose electric guitars and basses have largely had component necks held to the instrument's body with wood screws.
+The term "bolt-on" is often a misnomer, introduced mostly by Fender whose electric guitars and basses have largely had component necks held to the instrument's body with wood screws.
 Actual bolted joints (i.e., a bolt coupled with a nut) exist — particularly in acoustic guitars — but are less common in electric guitars.

 One particular example of a bolt-on neck using an actual bolt is Brian May's homemade Red Special, which uses a single bolt held in place by the guitar's truss rod and secured with a nut on the rear of the body.

 An acoustic guitar bolt-on neck popularized by Taylor Guitars includes threaded inserts in the heel of the neck.
 Bolts inserted through the neck block of the body from inside the instrument attach the neck to the body.